Heshyo/heshyo.github.io/_posts/2019-08-28-credentials-in-git.md

 You then have 3 choices:

-- type your username and password each and every time you push.
+- type your username and password each and every time you push:
 Just run `git config --global --unset credential.helper` to go back to the default credential helper, which is nothing.
+- cache your credentials for x seconds:
+Run `git config --global credential.helper cache --timeout=3600`.
+The `timeout` parameter specifies the amount of seconds the credentials will stay cached